 If an applicant is interested in applying for a Medium or Large Programme, the applicant must submit a short EoI that describes the programme partnership, a brief programme outline, expression of consent from Global South partners, and the budget size of the desired grant.
-The EoI format is available at www.cisu.dk.
+The EoI is not included in the number of yearly applications to the CSF and format is available at www.cisu.dk.